forkedcloud/weather-text/README.md

 This tool utilizes the OpenWeatherMap API, so you'll need to go create an acccount at https://openweathermap.org and generate an API key.
-Once you have this key, create the file `~/.weather-text/key`; this is the only place the tool will check because I'm too lazy to make this location configurable.
+Once you have this key, create the file `~/.weather-text/key`, or specify a custom path using the `--credentials` flag.

 The file should have your ZIP code on the first line, and your API key on the second line.
 For example,